Haiden Palmer: Professional career

-Palmer was drafted by the Indiana Fever in the 2014 WNBA Draft but was waived on May 12.
-Her first professional stop was with Indios de Mayagüez of the Baloncesto Superior Nacional Femenino in 2014.
+Palmer was drafted by the Indiana Fever in the 2014 WNBA draft but was waived on May 12.
+Her first professional stop was with Indias de Mayagüez of the Baloncesto Superior Nacional Femenino in 2014.
 She spent the 2014–2015 season with Elizur Natanya in Israel where she averaged 15.1 points and 7.2 rebounds in 19 games.

 In 2015 she signed with Snæfell of the Icelandic Úrvalsdeild kvenna.
 Snæfell started the season by winning the Icelandic Super Cup on 11 October 2015, beating Grindavík 79–45, where Palmer had 22 points and 8 assists.
 In February 2016, she helped Snæfell to the Icelandic Basketball Cup finals.
 In the Cup finals, Haiden had a triple-double with 23 points, 13 rebounds and 10 assists in Snæfell's 78–70 victory over Grindavík and was named the Cup Finals MVP.

 Palmer led Snæfell to a 3–2 victory over Haukar in the Úrvalsdeild finals.
 She was named the Finals MVP after she broke Olga Færseth's 22-year old scoring record by scoring 134 points in the five games.
 After the season she was named the Úrvalsdeild Foreign Player of the Year.

 Palmer signed with Herner TC of the Damen-Basketball-Bundesliga for the 2016–2017 season where she averaged 13.2 points, 4.8 rebounds, 3.4 assists and 2.9 steals in 22 games.